cartoon-raccoon/cogsy/README.md

 For the uninformed, [Discogs](https://www.discogs.com) is a website/marketplace where music enthusiasts can collect and sell physical music media such as vinyl records and CDs.

-Cogsy's target audience is admittedly, not very large.
-It is targeted at people who use their computer's terminal on a daily basis, _and_ are also music enthusiasts with a vinyl/CD collection.
-That being said, if you don't fit into the above demographic, but this app still appeals to you, do give it a try!

 **The final capabilities of this app are:**
 - Query the Discogs database using a user's username and app token.
 (OAuth integration is expected, but not a priority.)
 - Store the data in a database and display it in a TUI when the app is started.
 - Log user's listening history, and display it when needed.

+Cogsy's target audience is admittedly, not very large.
+It is targeted at people who use their computer's terminal on a daily basis, _and_ are also music enthusiasts with a vinyl/CD collection.
+That being said, if you don't fit into the above demographic, but this app still appeals to you, do give it a try!

 **Note: This app cannot make changes to the user's collection or make purchases, and there are no plans to support this.
 This will all have to be done on Discogs itself.**

 ## Requirements
 - `cargo` v1.46.0 or later (The official Rust build tool and package manager)
 - `rustc` v1.46.0 or later (The official Rust compiler)
+- `gcc` v10 or later (For linking, `rustc` does not do linking by itself)
 - A Discogs account (obviously)

 You can install everything using the `rustup` toolchain manager, instructions available from the official Rust [install page](https://www.rust-lang.org/tools/install).